pyyding/pyyding.github.io/jaam-privacy.md

 ---

 # Privacy Policy
-#### Last updated January 25, 2022
+#### Last updated January 30, 2022

-We are committed to protecting your personal information and your right to privacy.

-This privacy notice describes how we might use your information if you use our mobile application — Jaam.
+This privacy notice describes how your information is handled with the Jaam mobile application.

-If there are any terms in this privacy notice that you do not agree with, please discontinue use of our Services immediately.
+If there are any terms in this privacy notice that you do not agree with, please discontinue use of the Jaam app immediately.

-## Do we collect any personal information
+## Does Jaam collect any personal information
-No, Jaam does not collect any information from its users.
-It keeps the app's state inside the device.
-Meaning there is no external storage where we could be keeping users' information.
+No, Jaam does not collect any personal information from its users.

+## What kind of information does Jaam collect

+To keep your devices in sync, the app's state is saved to a private database in iCloud.

+As of this moment, the saved data consists only of starred routes.

-If you have questions or comments about this notice, you may email us at jaam@kaspar-pyyding.com
+If you have questions about this notice or wish to receive/delete your app data from the servers, email me at jaam@kaspar-pyyding.com